GoogleContainerTools/distroless/java/README.md

 This image contains a minimal Linux, openjdk-based runtime.

-Specifically, the image contains everything in the [base image](../base/README.md), plus:
+Specifically, the image contains everything in the [cc image](../cc/README.md), plus:

 * openjdk8 and its dependencies.